PyTables/pytables.github.com/_sources/usersguide/installation.txt

 -----------------------------

 This section is intended for installing precompiled binaries on Windows platforms.
+Binaries are distribution in wheel format, which can be downloaded and installed using pip as described above.
 You may also find it useful for instructions on how to install *binary prerequisites* even if you want to compile PyTables itself on Windows.

 .. _prerequisitesBinInst:

 Windows prerequisites
 ~~~~~~~~~~~~~~~~~~~~~

-First, make sure that you have Python 2.6, NumPy 1.8.0 and Numexpr 2.5.2 or
+First, make sure that you have Python 2.7, NumPy 1.8.0 and Numexpr 2.5.2 or
 higher installed.

 To enable compression with the optional LZO library (see the